schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 #### Configuration location (where the stack.yaml file is)

 This is the path to the directory where the `stack.yaml` is located.
 To see the value of this path run `stack path --config-location`.
-Running this in a directory that is not a `Stack` project gives the following results:
+Running this in a directory that is not a `stack`project gives the following results:

 ```bash
 $ stack path --config-location
 /Users/schooloffp/.stack/global-project/stack.yaml
 ```

-while running the same command in a directory containing a `Stack` project gives the following:
+while running the same command in a directory containing a `stack`project gives the following:

 ```bash
 cd firstproject/